thuliteio/thulite/README.md

   <br/>
   <a href="https://gethyas.com/">Hyas</a> is a website build tool for the modern web &mdash;
   <br/>
-  Hugo's speed and flexibility meets npm's ease of use.
+  Hugo's speed and flexibility meet npm's ease of use.
   <br/><br/>
 </p>